christopherobin/mage/lib/archivist/README.md

 reserved is `mage-client`, which is named that way by the MAGE command center.
 You will want to make sure that the `mage-client` vault is represented in your `writeOrder`.

+It's important to note that both the `readOrder` and `writeOrder` are system-wide.
+It's likely that not every topic will be stored on every vault.
+Whenever we read or write a given topic, the configured order is traversed, and vaults not linked to the topic are ignored.
+You cannot change the ordering for individual topics.

 Each vault entry in the configuration has 2 properties: `type` and `config`.
 The type property is a fixed ID that is unique for each type of vault.
 Read the vault documentation referred to in the *Vaults* section to see these IDs and how to configure vaults of that type.